AlephNought0/Faeryshell/README.md

 This is my personal quickshell configuration.
 More explanations and intentions will be written as this configuration comes close to an end.

+> [!Important]
+> Currently this configuration requires matugen and SWWW to properly run.
+> SWWW is planned to be replaced with native implementation of wallpaper engine but I have no idea if I can do the same with matugen.

 # Wallpapers

 This quickshell configuration uses SWWW to change the wallpaper every 4 minutes.